SpotIM/spotim-integration-docs/spotlight/README.md

 Yes!
 Currently, there are two types of Commmunity Spotlights offered, email capture and comment driver.
 Email capture enables you to collect email addresses of users.
 Comment driver allows a site to drive awareness of our conversation widget by automaticaly scrolling to the conversation widget when a user clicks on the Community Spotlight widget.
 You can also customize Community Spotlight logo, text, and color.

 ### Implementation
 Community Spotlight is extremely easy to implement.
 Implementation is dependent on whether you have our conversation widget already active on the page.
-Please place the appropriate code into where you would like Community Spotlight to load.
+First contact your publisher success manager to have our spotlight set up in our backend.
+Next, place the appropriate code where you would like community spotlight to load.

 *If Conversation Widget is NOT on page*
 ```html